Halsu/halsu-plugins-for-streaming/README.md

 **Color picker alpha initialization**

 Color pickers may appear transparent in the UI on first load.
 The colors still work correctly — just pick your desired color and the effect will apply.

+**HybridKeyer Spill unpremultiply broken**

+There is an issue on how the spill unpremultiply is applied.
+As a temporary fix for normal operation, the slider should be set at -100 (minimum) position.

 ---